zephyrproject-rtos/zephyr/tests/ztest/error_hook/README.txt

 test_catch_z_oops
-  - Pass illegal address by syscall, then inside the syscall handler, the Z_OOPS macro will trigger a fatal error then got caught.
+  - Pass illegal address by syscall, then inside the syscall handler, the Z_OOPS macro will trigger a fatal error that will get caught (as expected).

 Limitation of this usage
 ========================

-Trigger an fatal error in ISR context, that will cause problem due to the interrupt stack is already abnormal when we want to continue other test case, we do not recover it so far.
+Trigger a fatal error in ISR context, that will cause problem due to the interrupt stack is already abnormal when we want to continue other test case, we do not recover it so far.